As officials and rebels gather in Geneva for more meetings, prospect of war ending fades with ceasefire falling apart.

 Infighting within rebel ranks has severely weakened and divided the Syrian opposition over the past month.

-That, coupled with uncertainty surrounding US policy on Syria under President Donald Trump, a shift in the priorities of Turkey – traditionally a backer of Syrian rebel groups – and Russia’s 2015 military intervention in support of Assad, has left the opposition with little leverage both politically and militarily.
+That, coupled with uncertainty surrounding US policy on Syria under President Donald Trump, a shift in the priorities of Turkey – traditionally a backer of Syrian rebel groups – and Russia’s 2015 military intervention in support of Assad, has left the opposition with little leverage, either politically or militarily.